 We do not currently have any employees.
 Our day-to-day investment operations are managed by our Adviser, and our Administrator provides services necessary to conduct our business.
 No compensation is paid directly by us to any interested director or executive officer of the Company.
 We pay our Adviser our allocable portion of overhead and other expenses incurred by our Administrator in performing its obligations under the Administration Agreement, including rent and our allocable portion of the cost of our Chief Financial Officer and Chief Compliance Officer and their respective staffs.
 Messrs.
 Magid and McGonigle, as Managing Directors, have general oversight responsibility for Audax Senior Debt.
 Mr. McGonigle joined Audax Group in 2007 and manages the activities of Audax Senior Debt.
-He has over 25 years of experience in sourcing, underwriting, and managing the type of loans and other securities purchased by Audax Senior Debt.
+He has over 26 years of experience in sourcing, underwriting, and managing the type of loans and other securities purchased by Audax Senior Debt.
 Mr. McGonigle leads a team of ten seasoned debt investment professionals.
-In addition, the Audax Group platform and the Administrator's proposed services to the Company.
+In addition, the Audax Senior Debt team is supported by experienced finance, accounting, legal, operations and investor relations professionals as a part of the Audax Group platform and the Administrator's proposed services to the Company.
 Our Adviser may hire additional investment professionals in the future.